tamsri/radio-gyms/README.md

 * pyglet
 * pywavefront
 ## Features
+Radio gyms provides the toolkit for building wireless communication simulations including modules can be called to build and customize the radio propagation simulation.
 ### 1. Calling Primitive Ray Tracer for Outdoor Propagation
-Radio gyms provides the toolkit for building wireless communication simulations.
 The ray tracer can be called for computing the radio propagation paths in the following example.
 ```python
 from radio_gyms.engines import Tracer